-Dr Chiara Alfano is an Assistant Professor in English and Education.
-She has a BA from the University of Oxford University, and a MA and PhD from the University of Sussex.
+Dr Chiara Alfano is an Associate Professor in English and Education and the Director of Undergraduate Studies.
+She has a BA from the University of Oxford, and a MA and PhD from the University of Sussex.
 She was an IASH postdoctoral fellow at the University of Edinburgh and a Leverhulme Early Career Fellow at Kingston University London.
 She joined Northeastern University London in 2019.

 PhD in Critical Theory, University of Sussex

 MA in Critical Theory (Merit), University of Sussex

 MA in English and Modern Languages (Italian) (Distinction), University of Oxford

 Chiara is a theorist and comparatist specialising in the intersections between literature, philosophy, and psychoanalysis.
 She is particularly interested in 20th and 21st-century literature, Shakespeare, Ordinary Language Philosophy, deconstruction, feminism, and in the British Independent Group of psychoanalysts.
 Her work has tackled themes including the relationship between literature and philosophy, the role of sound and music in philosophical thinking, and the significance of narratives around infancy, early childhood, and instruction in contemporary thought.

 Chiara is passionate about HE education with a special focus on teaching writing, interdisciplinary and experiential approaches to education (for example applying design thinking to writing), and instructional and assessment design.
 Chiara enjoys few things more than talking teaching and assessments with her colleagues.
 In both her own teaching practice and her work as Director of Undergraduate Studies, Chiara continually draws on her research expertise to consider the moment of teaching and learning holistically.

 Derrida Reads Shakespeare.
 Edinburgh: Edinburgh University Press, 2020.